 |haa-ye do-cheshme||ه||In both|

-A few letters are pronounced differently in Farsi across the regions, particularly between Afghanistan and the Tehrani/Shirazi accents.
+A few letters are pronounced differently in Persian across the regions, particularly between Afghanistan and the Tehrani/Shirazi accents.
 For example, Afghans tend to retain the qaff (ق) as pronounced in Arabic.

-As you can see from the table above, Farsi and Arabic pronounce the same letters differently.
+As you can see from the table above, Persian and Arabic pronounce the same letters differently.